I Went a Month Without Sugar and Here Is What I Learned

 I really started to feel very energized, awake and little fatigue throughout the day.
 I woke up with a clear head and much less difficulty getting out of bed, even at 5:30 a.m.
 I even started going to the gym before work 4 days a week, which I found to really help reduce stress during the day.

 I started to notice changes to my body as well and could see I was noticeably leaning out.
 I’ve always heard about how “white” carbs (sugar and processed grains, crackers, bread, pasta, cookies, croissants, cereal, granola bars, etc.) tend to be the cause of those stubborn few extra pounds around the midsection and it really seems to be true.
-I have wanted a visible six pack ever since I started working out in high school, 10+ years ago, and even though I have certainly tried eating well and working out, nothing compares to cutting out wheat and sugar.
+I have wanted a visible six pack ever since I started working out in high school, 10+ years ago, and even though I have certainly tried eating well and working out, nothing compares to the results you can achieve when cutting out wheat and sugar.
 I can now see 4 abs after only a month, which is huge motivation to continue!

 I had experienced a few cravings for chocolate and cookies.
 Every time I open the freezer or cupboard I see chocolate left over from Christmas staring at me.
 I would feel the urge to eat it, but reminded myself that it’s not going anywhere and will be there, if and when I decided to eat sugar again.
 After two weeks, it did become easier to resist sugar.
 I had come this far, I wasn’t going to give up now, besides, I was really starting to enjoy it and how it was making me feel.

 By the third week, I really noticed my mood was improving.
 It could have been because it was starting to sink in that I was finally finished school, or that I was going to the gym before work everyday, but I felt like a storm cloud had lifted.
-I was feeling lighter, and laughing and getting excited more easily.
+I was feeling lighter, laughing and getting excited more easily.

 I continued to have a ton of energy and a really clear mind.
 I don’t really have many cravings anymore as I am thinking more about the healthy treats I can eat.
 After going a month without sugar, my palate has become re-sensitized to the taste of sugar.
-For example, I find things like tomatoes and dried banana chips to be really sweet now.
+For example, I find things like tomatoes and fruit to be really sweet now.
 I enjoy the natural flavours in food a lot more, which has only encouraged me to want to continue this journey.
 I think on February first, I will eat some almond brittle I got for Christmas (from the One of a Kind Show, I get some every year!), but only a small taste and then I'll be back to being refined sugar-free for a while.
 Eventually, I’d like to only have dark chocolate; no cookies, cereal, candy, milk chocolate, granola bars, etc.

 I am confident, now more than ever, that if you want to feel your best (happier, less stress and anxiety, awake and full of energy) and lose weight or lean out, then switching to a diet of whole foods, nothing processed or refined, will get you there the fastest.
 Even in the absence of intense exercise (I always recommend at least walking and stretching).
 And if you are interested in cutting out refined sugar, do it with the right intention.
 Don’t quit eating sugar just to lose weight.
 Sugar will then become something you can’t have and you will want it so much more.
 Then, if you end up eating some, you could experience shame and failure and all these other bad feelings for just trying to better yourself.
 It will become a roller coaster and won't be successful long term.
 Try quitting (or limiting) sugar for the long term goal of just trying to live a healthier life, with more energy, a clearer mind and the satisfaction that you have control over what you eat and how you feel.
 Your success will be dependent on your perspective and your positive mental attitude.
 There is also something really special about fully appreciating and enjoying the taste of natural, whole foods.